HoTT/Coq-HoTT/README.md

 master.
 Only the files in [theories/IR](theories/IR) and the summaries at the root of [theories](theories) will be skipped.

+It is also possible to build with Coq trunk and [a modified HoTT](https://github.com/SkySkimmer/HoTT/tree/coq-trunk).

-You will need to pass an additional `--no-ir` to HoTTClasses's configure script.
+In both cases you will need to pass an additional `--no-ir` to HoTTClasses's configure script.

 # Using IDEs